Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

    The settings for calculating building morphology.

 This operation should have produced 17 different text files; 16 (*anisotrophic*) that include morphometric parameters from each 5 degree section for each grid and one file (*isotropic*) that includes averaged values for each of the 16 grids.
 You can open **build_IMPGrid_isotropic.txt** and compare the different values for a park grid (3054) and an urban grid (3242).
-Header abbreviations are explained `here <MorphometricCalculator(Grid)>`.
+Header abbreviations are explained `here <http://umep-docs.readthedocs.io/en/latest/Abbreviations.html>`__.

 Tree morphology
 ~~~~~~~~~~~~~~~